danielfdsilva/knowledge-center/scripts/utils/reduxeed/README.md

 ```

 Each and every API state will have the following 5 properties:
-  - `fetching` Tracks whether a request is in inflight
+  - `fetching` Tracks whether a request is in flight.
   - `fetched` Tracks whether a request was completed successfully or not.
-  - `error` Tracks whether a request errored.
+  - `error` Tracks whether a request errored by storing the error.
   - `data` Holds the data send by the request if it was successful.
   - `receivedAt` Timestamp of when the request finished.